ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Perhaps," she said, "being human was never the point."

+The words hit me like a physical blow, not because they were cruel, but because they revealed how completely the transformation had already begun.
+This was the ultimate apostasy—the rejection not just of human limitations, but of humanity itself as a worthy state of being.
+I was losing her not to death, but to a form of transcendence that rendered our entire shared existence meaningless.

-The enhancement procedure took six hours.
+The procedure took six hours.
 I spent that time in our home, unable to work, unable to think about anything except what was happening to the woman I loved.
 When she returned that evening, the transformation was immediately apparent.

 Lydia moved with a grace that seemed to defy the normal constraints of physics.
 Her eyes held depths that made me feel like I was looking into an infinite space.
 When she spoke, her voice carried harmonics that resonated in frequencies I could perceive but not quite understand.